learning-zone/python-basics/README.md

 By default python interpreter search for the imported modules in the following locations:

 - Current directory (main module location)
 - Environment variable path
 - Installation dependent directory
 - If the imported module is not found in the any one of the above locations.
-Then python interpreter gives error.
+Then python interpreter giveserror.
 - Built-in attributes of a module:
-    - By default for each and every python module some properties are added internally and we call those properties as a built-in-attribute of a module
+- By default for each and every python module some properties are added internally and we call thoseproperties as a built-in-attribute of a module

 ## Q. What are the Packages?